-Why An Auto Plant Closure Looms Large In Ohio's Presidential Contest
+Why An Auto Plant Closure Looms Large In Presidential Contest In Ohio

-Why An Auto Plant Closure Looms Large In Ohio's Presidential Contest
+Why An Auto Plant Closure Looms Large In Presidential Contest In Ohio

-When the last Chevy Cruze rolled off the line at the GM Lordstown assembly plant in March 2019, Bill Janik was there.
+When the last Chevy Cruze rolled off the line at the General Motors Lordstown assembly plant in March 2019, Bill Janik was there.

 "If you saw the sign that said 'the last Cruze,' I made it and I hung it on the car," he said.